Development Server

 Purpose

-Provide a local development environment with automatic rebuilds
+Provide a local development environment with automatic rebuilds.

 Features

-• Built-in HTTP server
+• Built-in HTTP server (ThreadingTCPServer)

-• File system watching with watchdog
+• File system watching with watchfiles

 • Automatic rebuild on changes